csyvenky/ntsb_app_for_splunk/README.md

 # Build details (for OS X)
 1. Clone github repo `git clone https://github.com/csyvenky/ntsb_app_for_splunk`.
+2. Make your enhancements and increase the Build and Version numbers in the ./default/app.conf file.
-2. Make a tarball of the app folder `tar --exclude='ntsb_app_for_splunk/.git' -czvf ntsb_app_for_splunk.tar.gz ntsb_app_for_splunk/`.
+3. Make a tarball of the app folder `tar --exclude='ntsb_app_for_splunk/.git' -czvf ntsb_app_for_splunk.tar.gz ntsb_app_for_splunk/`.
-3. Run AppInspect validation via Postman `http://dev.splunk.com/view/appinspect/SP-CAAAFDU`.
+4. Run AppInspect validation via Postman `http://dev.splunk.com/view/appinspect/SP-CAAAFDU`.
-4. Test the app installation on clean instance of Splunk.
+5. Test the app installation on clean instance of Splunk.